| || |

 Interested in Applying?

 In order to allow for adequate time to thoroughly and thoughtfully complete scholarship applications, we require all interested students to announce their interest in scholarships early in order to allow for application preparation and advisor correspondence over the summer.
-The Dean’s Office may not be able to assist you if you do not meet the deadlines below.
+The Office of Professional Development may not be able to assist you if you do not meet the deadlines below.

 We strongly suggest using the following time table as a rough guideline: